Spring Tick and Flea Protection: When Should You Start?

 03The “My Cat Never Goes Outside” Myth

-One of the most common misconceptions we hear is that indoor cats do not need parasite protection.
+One of the most common misconceptions is that indoor cats do not need parasite protection.
 In reality, flea eggs and ticks can enter your home without your cat ever going outside.
 They can travel in on shoe soles, clothing, small plant debris, or airflow from open windows.
 Indoors, warm conditions allow parasites to survive and multiply quickly.

-A Note from Anka Veterinary: Stress-Free, Reliable Protection
+Note from Anka Veterinary

-💡 Frequently Asked Questions
+Frequently Asked Questions

-Spot-on products need time to absorb into the skin and spread through the lipid layer.
+Spot-on applications need time to absorb into the skin and spread through the lipid layer.
 To preserve efficacy, avoid bathing for the first 48 hours and protect your pet from rain during that period.

 If I see a tick, can I remove it myself?